How to Add the Step-by-step Booking Form to Your Website

 - [ameliastepbooking location=1] if you want to show the booking form for the location with ID 1,

 Or any other combination that you need.
-Also, if you have Packages (Pro or developer license) you can choose whether you will show just services, just packages, or both.
+Also, if you have Packages (included in Pro and Developer licenses only) you can choose whether you will show just services, just packages, or both.

 - [ameliastepbooking show=packages] if you have Packages enabled, and you only want to show packages, without services in the form.